 Whey protein is a great way to increase protein intake by 25 to 30 grams daily, especially for body builders and athletes; it’s not a good choice if you’re lactose intolerant, and some people may find they have an allergy to whey.
 (8)

+Whey protein provides the amino acids you need to build muscle.
 You’ve probably heard proteins are the building blocks of our bodies; it’s needed to make everything from molecules, enzymes and hormones to tendons, skin, organs, and muscle tissue.

 The building blocks of proteins are amino acids.
 Our bodies make some of these amino acids, but the ones we can’t make, called essential amino acids, must come from food.